anttijuu/SortSpectacle/README.md

 Sort Spectacle is a Swift/SwiftUI app demonstrating visually how different sorting algorithms behave.

 Currently Bubble sort, Lamp sort and Quick sort are implemented.
+Additionally, Swift Foundation array's sort() is called, to compare performance in the final step of the demonstration.
+Array.sort() implements Timsort (AFAIK).

+## How to use

+Clone the repo, build using Xcode and run either in simulator or in a real device (iPhone, iPad, macOS).

+Please note that you should build the app in Release configuration to make it run full speed without debugging stuff inside.

 ## To do

-Another view for app settings:

-* How many numbers to sort (slider?)
+More sorting methods.
+E.g. restructure Timsort from Foundation source code to execute step by step.

+Better settings / configuration to select:

-* Range of numbers to sort, from 1 > or -n...n
+- count of numbers to sort
-* Random numbers or sequences
-* Visuals; lines (currently implemented) or dots being animated.

-Also, more functionality:

-1. More sorting algorithms
-1. Better visuals, like line width, highlighting the numbers compared just now
-1. Sounds, generated from sort status data.
+- fancy graphics to display
-1. Adjusting speed, depending on array size and animations
+- adjusting speed, depending on array size

-## About
+## Who did this

 (c) Antti Juustila, 2020 All Rights Reserved.
+INTERACT Research Group, University of Oulu, Finland